In case & in case of: Introduction

 In case of: Definition

-The sentence “In case of emergency, call 911.” is commonly used to provide instructions in case of a critical situation.
+Let’s take this sentence as an example: “In case of emergency, call 911.”
+It is commonly used to provide instructions in critical situations.
 Here is how the sentence is structured:

 Overall, this sentence effectively communicates that if there is an emergency, the appropriate action is to call 911 for assistance.
 This usage is straightforward and widely understood as a directive for emergency situations.